Links on Android Authority may earn us a commission. Learn more.

 Q: Can Garmin watches answer calls?

-A: No, Garmin watches cannot answer phone calls.
-They can, however, notify you that you have an incoming call.
+A: A select few Garmin watches can answer phone calls when paired to a nearby smartphone.
+Others, however, notify you that you have an incoming call.

 Q: Are Garmin watches waterproof?